 The September 12, 2026 cruise on the MS Volendam departs from Montreal, Quebec.
-On this 7 Night Canada & New England: Montreal Maritimes & Maine (Montreal To Boston) sailing, the ship will visit a total of 8 different cruise port destinations, including its departure port.
+On this 7 Night Canada & New England: Montreal Maritimes & Maine (Montreal To Boston) sailing, the ship will visit a total of 8 cruise port destinations, including its departure port.
 The MS Volendam sets sail on Saturday, Sep 12th and returns on Saturday, Sep 19th.

 Use the buttons below to toggle between cabin types.